 We have been impacted and may continue to be impacted by the global pandemic of the disease referred to as COVID-19 and the responses by government entities to combat the pandemic.
-We have been closely monitoring and continue to monitor the impact of COVID-19 on all aspects of our business and operations.
-Both the outbreak of the disease and the actions to slow its spread have had an adverse impact on our operations by, among other things, delaying our clinical trials, limiting our employees from coming to work at our facility and delaying services from third-party service providers.
-We re-started lab operations in the second quarter of 2020.
-However, operations are limited by protocols implemented to protect the health of our employees.
+We continue to monitor the impact of COVID-19 on all aspects of our business and operations.
+Both the outbreak of the disease and the actions to slow its spread have had an adverse impact on our operations by, among other things, slowing recruitment in our clinical trials, limiting some of our employees from coming to work at our facility and delaying services from third-party service providers.
+We have instituted flexible work hours and protocols to protect the health of our employees, which has limited some of our operations.
 Depending on how long the pandemic continues or if it intensifies, it is possible that these or other challenges may have a larger impact on our operations.
 Additionally, concerns over the economic impact of COVID-19 have caused extreme volatility in financial and other capital markets, which has adversely impacted, and may continue to adversely impact, our stock price and our ability to access capital markets.
 The situation surrounding COVID-19 remains fluid and we are actively managing our response and assessing potential impacts to our financial condition and other operations, employees, results of operations and our ability to access capital.
 The magnitude of any such adverse impact cannot currently be determined due to numerous uncertainties surrounding COVID-19 (refer to Item 1A.
 Risk Factors for related risks).